open-rcp/rcp/docs/archive/server-service-integration.md

 2. `rcp-server`: Already integrated into service
 3. `rcp-api`: Will be integrated into service
 4. `rcp-cli`: Updated to work with unified service while remaining a separate component
-5. `rcpc`: Possibly updated to directly communicate with service
+5. `rcpcli`: Possibly updated to directly communicate with service
 6. Documentation: Updated to reflect new unified architecture

 ## API Integration Implementation